This introduction will take you through the full functionality available with CanIPhish Reporting.

 -

-Actions: Additional actions that be taken on an individual level
+Actions: Additional actions that can be taken on an individual level

 - False Positive: Mark as false positive.
-More information on how to mitigate false positive can be found here
+More information on how to mitigate false positives can be found here.

 - Manual Report: Marks the email as reported if the employee reported the email to the IT or Security Team.